wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/examine-windows-client-editions-requirements/includes/2-examine-windows-client-editions-capabilities.md

 Some of the features Enterprise edition provides:

  -  **AppLocker**.
-AppLocker is a feature of Windows that enables administrators to control which applications can act on a computer, including limiting access so that only specific versions of an application can run.<br>
+AppLocker is a feature of Windows that enables administrators to control which applications can act on a computer, including limiting access so that only specific versions of an application can run.
  -  **Universal Print**.
 A modern print solution that organizations can use to manage their print infrastructure through cloud services from Microsoft using printers that support Universal Print.
  -  **Start menu layout control**.
 This feature enables you to use MDM policies or Group Policy to customize the appearance and content of the start menu.
  -  **Microsoft Defender Credential Guard**.
 Virtualization-based security isolates secrets so only privileged users can access them.